 Tippecanoe State Park Canoe Camp, deserted in

-December except for two hardy souls and a dog
+December except for two hardy souls and a dog.

 About winter in our fair state, a writer in Outdoor Indiana observes:

 Winter can be a tough time to find outdoor recreational opportunity under an open sky in Indiana.
 Sure, there’s ice fishing and cold-weather hiking.
 A few hardcore enthusiasts may even spend a couple of frigid nights camping.
-But it’s hard to find much else—unless you know where to look.
+But it’s hard to find much else—unless you know where to look.--Feature Story by Brandon Butler, Outdoor Indiana, November/December 2009.

 We are apparently hardcore enthusiasts.